fbeltrao/IoTHubGateway/README.md

 In some cases however, for example when you need to do protocol translation or your client devices are simply not capable to connect directly to IoT hub, you need a gateway to bridge the gap.

+If you just need to do protocol translation the right approach is to create a gateway as documented here: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-protocol-gateway

-The best way to implement this gateway scenario is to use IoT Edge as outlined in these [use cases and patterns](https://docs.microsoft.com/en-us/azure/iot-edge/iot-edge-as-gateway).
+If you need a gateway on the edge then the best way to implement this gateway scenario is to use IoT Edge as outlined in these [use cases and patterns](https://docs.microsoft.com/en-us/azure/iot-edge/iot-edge-as-gateway).

-There is another scenario which we want to discuss here and which is not covered in the article above, where you need to implement a gateway at the server level and not at the Edge or the gateway may not support IoT Edge due to processing power or memory constraints or due to the lack of container support.
+There is another scenario which we want to discuss here and which is not covered in the articles above, where you need to implement an application gateway at the server level and not at the Edge or the gateway may not support IoT Edge due to processing power or memory constraints or due to the lack of container support.

 One of these cases could be a migration scenario where you are unable to change the code running on the devices.
 In this case you need to implement an intermediary gateway that the devices can connect to without knowing about IoT hub.

 ![Migration Scenario](./images/migration-scenario.png "Migration Scenario")